karthiksaji/AP2-PROTOCOL-AGENT/ap2_demo/README.md

 ### Issue: Server starts but `/intent` returns errors
 **Solution:**
 1. Check server logs for error messages
-2. Verify your Groq API key is valid and has credits
+2. Verify your OpenRouter API key is valid and has credits
-3. Test the API key directly at [https://console.groq.com](https://console.groq.com)
+3. Test the API key directly at [https://openrouter.ai](https://openrouter.ai)

 ### Issue: `verify_server.py` fails with connection error
 **Solution:** Ensure the server is running in another terminal window before running the verification script.